The Philadelphia Home Rule Charter states:

 The New Zoning Code

-With the Citywide Vision completed and adopted in June 2011, we are currently in Phase II: District Plans.
+District Plans are the current focus of PCPC’s work.
 These plans apply the recommendations of the Citywide Vision at the local level, identifying opportunities for zoning changes, public facility improvements, and other infrastructure investments.

 A full schedule and other information is available here.